 Obviously, the advantage of taking swift action can’t be substantiated by a few cases—nor is it limited to property transactions.
 An article in the Harvard Business Review titled “The Transient Advantage” gives compelling evidence that the rules of competition are subject to unprecedented cycles of change, meaning that too much analysis and deliberation is a strike against companies in many sectors.
 It’s understandable that groups get used to making decisions a certain way, since that very approach brought success in the past.
 But since the marketplace has become so globally connected and mercurial, the constant adherence to old and slow decision-making processes has become a potential risk.

 So how does a company identify their own weaknesses?
 How can it be quick out of the gate and quick to close, without being careless?

 The answer lies in experience.
 When a group is consistently losing out on attractive deals because other parties were more decisive, it’s time to examine the decision-making process.
 In many cases, an independent consultant can bring fresh eyes to the problem.
 Such a professional should be well-networked and decisive, and use these traits to the advantage of the company.
 Opportunities should be identified by the consultant and shared quickly.
 Most importantly, the necessary pathway and timeframe for effective action should be properly understood from the beginning.

 I think that 2015 will, more than any other year, be the year of being nimble.
 Some groups will make changes on their own that keep them quick on their feet.
 Others will need help—not from a typical real estate agent or management consultant, but someone who truly understands the speed and mechanics of the decision being made, and can target the right people to make it happen.

 Long-term plans will never be obsolete—but if a company genuinely wants to enter the property market, or expand within it, then learning the definition of nimble as it applies to business will be a key marker of success.

-For further industry information and insight, please follow the links below.
+For more industry news and insight, please click on the links below.